-Water Based Drilling Mud Types
+Water-Based Drilling Mud Types

-A Inhibited Water Based Drilling Mud
+An Inhibited Water-Based Drilling Mud

 Four common mud systems that can be classified as inhibited muds are